Rarisma/NewDawn/README.md

 # Path of a New Dawn
-You are Lucas an average man who is living an average day until the malfunction happens...
+You are Lucas, an average man who is living an average day until a strange malfunction happens...

 ## Installation
 1) Get the latest version of python if needed (https://www.python.org/downloads/)
-2) Download the latest stable build in the releases tab
+2) Download the latest stable build in the releases tab (Getting the file from branches might be unstable )
 3) Run NewDawn.py

 ## About NewDawn